Tribalnetwork/Portfolio-Network/README.md

 4. Design Resources: https://docs.google.com/document/d/1nYnTdHjuO2bejNhLG1hWU6wblm9Twq3h/edit?usp=sharing&ouid=115223206571185626008&rtpof=true&sd=true

 ### How You Can Contribute
+To learn about React, start [here]("(https://github.com/Tribalnetwork/React-Guide)") to learn about contribution rules and guidlines. <br />
-To contribute the project first off please read the contribtion guidlines [here]("#") to learn about contribution rules and guidlines. <br />
+To contribute the project, start [here]("https://github.com/facebook/create-react-app/blob/main/CONTRIBUTING.md") to learn about contribution rules and guidlines. <br />
 To learn how to setup and run the project localy please follow steps in this figma [file](https://www.figma.com/file/h0j3Qvvvng6H6YFN3g56wb/Fork%2C-Clone%2C-and-Configure-Amplify?node-id=0%3A1) to get right directions and configure AWS amplify.

 ### Database Guide